-If you like this seafood recipe, you may also love our Mediterranean Baked Fish Recipe or our Salmon Rice Bowl Recipe.
+If you like this seafood recipe, you may also love our Mediterranean Baked Fish Recipe, Shrimp Scampi (no wine), or our Shrimp Scampi Bake.

 Why We Love This Recipe